open-telemetry/oteps/text/entities/0264-resource-and-entities.md

 The list of detectors is given in priority order (first wins, in event of a tie, outside of override configuration).
 The processor may need to be updated to allow the override flag to apply to each individual detector.

-The rules for attributes would follow entity merging rules, as defined for the SDK resource manager.
+The rules for attributes would follow entity merging rules, as defined for the SDK resource proivder.

 Note: While this proposals shows a new processor replacing the `resourcedetection` processor, the details of whether to modify-in-place the existing `resourcedetection` processor or create a new one would be determined as a follow up to this design.
 Ideally, we don't want users to need new configuration for resource in the otel collector.